 You may have many reasons to translate your website.
 But now it’s time to make even more decisions.
 The first decision is to choose which languages are the most important for you.
 Let’s analyze different ways which can help you decide.

 1. Into how many languages should you translate your website?

 One of the first things you need to consider before beginning a website localization project is how many languages you want to support.

 Clearly, the more languages, the higher the cost implications.
 But not all languages cost the same, and translating into some languages is more expensive than translating into others.
-Furthermore, targeting some languages will also put some additional requirements on your website project (Arabic and Hebrew need to run from right to left, which HTML5 has made it easier to manage - but you'll also need to change the layout of most pages and the side the illustrations and graphics appear).
+Furthermore, targeting some languages will also add some additional requirements to your website localization project (Arabic and Hebrew need to run from right to left, which HTML5 has made it easier to manage, but you will also need to change the layout of most pages, as well as where illustrations and graphics appear).

 Therefore, offering language support on a website depends greatly on budget considerations.
 There is no magic number of translations that can guarantee you a successful international strategy, but you should have some numbers ready.
 For example, analyze which countries are already visiting your website.
-Knowing where you are getting visitors from and if they speak a different language should make you think about offering translations of your content.
+Knowing where you are getting visitors from and if they speak a different language should provide you with more insight into which markets to target.
 But having zero visits from countries like Indonesia, Japan or China may be due to a lack of Indonesian translations, Japanese translations or Chinese translations.